-FPHC also focused on working on reducing COVID related stigmas.
+Regular health education sessions were held at grass-root levels to share information with community on prevention and control of COVID-19 and importance of COVID vaccination.
+FPHC also worked on reducing COVID related stigmas.
 All the CHWs and FHWs were regularly sensitized and educated on addressing the stigma issues for further wider mass mobilization in the community.
+Meetings were held with Jirgas and health committees for their involvement in the efforts for control of COVID-19.